K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Generation of extensions of valuation rings

-If $vK$ is $k$-divisible for all $k\in\{2,\ldots,n-1\}$, or if the convex subgroups of $vK$ are well-ordered under inclusion and all archimedean components of $vK$ are dense, then $j$ can be taken equal to $1$. \end{lemma} \begin{proof} By part 2) of Proposition~\ref{trKext} and part 2) b) of Proposition~\ref{ASKgen}, the extension admits a Kummer generator $\eta$ such that either $v\eta<0$ and $v\eta$ generates the value group extension, or $\eta$ is a $1$-unit and $v(\eta-1)$ generates the value group extension; moreover, the first case always holds if $q\ne\chara Kv$.
-Let us first consider this case.
+\end{lemma} \begin{proof} By part 2) of Proposition~\ref{trKext} and part 2)b) of Proposition~\ref{ASKgen}, the extension admits a Kummer generator $\eta$ such that either $v\eta$ generates the value group extension, or $\eta$ is a $1$-unit and $v(\eta-1)$ generates the value group extension; moreover, the first case always holds if $q\ne\chara Kv$.